-We begin by discussing an influential model of response bias (Rosnow & Rosenthal, 1997), and we then review recent proposals to include placebo effects as secondary mechanisms Corneille & Lush (2022).
+Below, we discuss an influential model of response bias (Rosnow & Rosenthal, 1997).
+We then review recent proposals to include placebo effects as secondary mechanisms (change to Coles).
 A comprehensive framework containing both sets of mechanisms is shown in Figure 1.

 To date, the most influential framework for conceptualizing the effects of demand characteristics has been developed by Rosnow and Rosenthal (1997).
 Like most researchers, Rosnow and Rosenthal (1997) suggested that demand characteristics produce response biases.
 As such, they proposed three key moderators: (1) receptivity to cues, (2) motivation to provide hypothesis-consistent responses, and (3) opportunity to alter responses (Figure 1).